 The review was concluded in March 2019 and the final report can be read here.

-The Financial Conduct Authority (FCA) is consulting on two proposals:
+The Financial Conduct Authority (FCA) has consulted on two proposals:

 - Ban commission models that give motor finance brokers/dealers an incentive to raise customers’ interest rates